Alexander-Barth/NCDatasets.jl/docs/src/issues.md

 libnetcdf_path = "/path/to/libnetcdf.so.xyz"
 ```

-However, the depedencies of the library version `libnetcdf.so.xyz` (in particular `libcurl.so` and `libmbedtls.so`) should be compatible with the dependecies of julia (in the folder `.../julia-x.y.z/lib/julia`).
+However, the dependencies of the library version `libnetcdf.so.xyz` (in particular `libcurl.so` and `libmbedtls.so`) should be compatible with the dependencies of julia (in the folder `.../julia-x.y.z/lib/julia`).
 On Linux, you can list the library dependencies with the shell command `ldd`, for example:

 ``` bash
 ldd /path/to/libnetcdf.so.xyz